grantjo78/grantjo78.github.io/_posts/2022-05-21-mountnfs-createstorageaccount.md

 Populate the following fields:

 - **Virtual network subscription**: The subscription where the virtual network exists.
-- **Virtual network**: The virtual network that contains the subnet that will have the enabled Service EnndPoint.
+- **Virtual network**: The virtual network that contains the subnet that will have the enabled Service EndPoint.
 - **Subnet**: The subnet with the Service Endpoint enabled on.

 Select **Next: Data Protection >**